-The Ombuds will:
+The Tech transfer Ombuds will:

-- Actively seek resolution.
+- Actively seek resolution among the parties, and

-To accomplish this mission, the Ombuds will act as an advocate for a fair process and the Ames Laboratory's institutional values, rather than for any specific party (i.e., the Ombuds will NOT serve as an advocate for the Laboratory, for an R&D collaborator or for an outside company).
-While the Ombuds may assist R&D partners and other firms with a problem-solving process, the ultimate "ownership" of the concerns and their resolution resides with the parties involved.
+To accomplish this, the Tech Transfer Ombuds will act as an advocate for a fair process and the Ames Laboratory's institutional values.
+The Ombuds will NEITHER serve as an advocate for the Laboratory, NOR as an advocate for a company or other project partner.
+Though the Ombuds may assist in a problem-solving process, the ultimate "ownership" of the concerns, the process, and the ultimate resolution resides among the parties involved themselves.

 Additional Information on the DOE Ombuds Programs can be found at